KDE/digikam-doc/image_editor/enhancement_tools.rst

 3. **Image Types**: works best with images that have clear separation between subject and background.
 For busy backgrounds, use higher **Smoothness** values to create more separation.
 For portraits, position the selection to include all of the person's hair.

-4. **Performance**: higher iteration values for the **Subject Segmentation** require more processing time.
+4. **Performance**: higher iteration values for the **Subject Isolation** require more processing time.
 For large images, you may need to be patient while the tool processes.

 Technical Details
 ~~~~~~~~~~~~~~~~~

 The Background Blur tool uses the following processing pipeline:

 1. **Subject Isolation**: uses OpenCV's GrabCut algorithm to separate the subject from the background.
-The number of iterations can be adjusted for better accuracy with complex subjects using the **Subject Segmentation** parameter.
+The number of iterations can be adjusted for better accuracy with complex subjects using the **Subject Isolation** parameter.

 2. **Mask Refinement**: to smooth the segmentation mask, you can optionally dilates the mask to include more of the subject.